-These plugs can be utilized to power cellular phones, video cameras or various other electronics.
-These plugs are powered through a ten (10) amp breaker.
+This plug can be utilized to power cellular phones, video cameras or various other electronics.
+This plug is powered through a ten (10) amp breaker.

 Engine Warning Light

 This light is in the center of the dash pod between the speedometer and the tachometer and indicates high engine temperature.